gbuesing/mustache.couch.js/README.md

 Google Chrome appears to be doing conditional get by default; you can work around this by adding a timestamped param to the querystring.

 This bug has been fixed in CouchDB 1.1.1.

+## mustache.js Spidermonkey Compatibility

+The 0.5.dev version of mustache.js won't work with pre-1.1.1 versions of CouchDB due to a Spidermonkey compatibility issue.
+For CouchDB 1.1.0 and prior, you'll need to stick to mustache.js 0.4.x.

 ## License